zama-ai/concrete-core/concrete-core/docs/backends/backend_cuda.md

 ### Amortized Cuda engine
 This engine only implements the bootstrap over input vectors of LWE ciphertexts.
 It performs best when computing the bootstrap over quite large amounts of inputs (it starts being interesting from about 10 simultaneous inputs).
 Once again the Cuda kernel accelerates the full set of bootstraps, each bootstrap being computed in one Cuda block.
-The implementation is very similar to the one proposed by nuFHE, but we support more parameter sets.
 We refer to this implementation as the Amortized Bootstrap.

 ## Supported parameter sets